SKAJohanVenter/katcp_prometheus_bridge/README.md

 # katcp_prometheus_bridge
-Connects to a katcp interface and publishes sensor values as Prometheus metrics.
+Connects to a katcp interface and publishes sensor values as Prometheus Gauge metrics.

 Python 3.7+ is required.

 ## Caveats

-Prometheus only caters for float metrics, but katcp has several other data types.
+Prometheus flattens metrics into a untyped time series, but katcp has several data types.

-They are handles as follows:
+katcp data types are handled as follows:
  - `string` and `address`
     - By default they are ignored.
     - There is a workaround for these.
 Sensor values are are added to a list as they are retrieved.
 An index into that list for the current setting is returned.
 A user _may_ be able to infer the meaning of the index.